-- A computer-not a tablet, not a phone-- with a reliable Internet connection. - Microsoft Word or word processing software saves files in .doc, .docx, or .rtf file format - Adobe Acrobat Reader (a free download from Adobe.com)
+- A computer-not a tablet, not a phone-- with a reliable Internet connection. - A word processing software that saves files in .docx, or .rtf file format

 Course Description and Objectives

 Colonnade Program Description

 Writing in the Disciplines (English 300) gives students advanced instruction and practice in writing and reading essays within an academic discipline and make students aware of how disciplinary conventions and rhetorical situations call for different choices in language, structure, format, tone, citation, and documentation.
 Students conduct investigations into writing and reading conventions in their fields and receive advanced instruction in planning, drafting, arranging, revising, and editing discipline-specific essays.